v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-It is possible to include an `if...else` statement inside the body of another `if...else` statement.
+It's possible to include an `if...else` statement inside the body of another `if...else` statement.

 ```go
 tom_age := 20